A lesser known supplement in Hiddit's range is Ubiquinol – the active form of CoEnzyme Q10.

 Ubiquinol in sports

-Although Ubiquinol is already well known for its positive effects on heart health, the benefits for athletes are still not so familiar in the triathlon community.
+Although Ubiquinol is already well known for its positive effects on heart health, the benefits for athletes are not that familiar yet in the triathlon community.

-Over a dozen scientific studies have demonstrated the positive effect of Ubiquinol on athletic performance, which is what interests us.
+Over a dozen scientific studies have demonstrated the positive effect of Ubiquinol on athletic performance.
+And that is ofcourse what interests us!

-Let’s have a closer look at a couple of them, without getting too technical:
+Let’s have a closer look at a couple of them, without diving too deep into the technical nitty-gritty:

 In this study, featuring 100 highly trained firemen, 200 mg/day of Ubiquinol seemed to maintain the red blood cell integrity (needed for oxygen transport and endurance) and reduce the muscular damage.